slanska/flexilite/doc/RDBMS.md

 Modern RDBMS systems went far away from initial idea, but fundamentally record as collection of same type-same size fields is still prevalent.
-For years of programming I witnessed many cases of raising and falling object-oriented frameworks, wrappers etc. All these frameworks were created with the intention to struggle with limitations of RDBMS concept and suggest better approach, which would be more adequate for real life cases.
+For years of programming I witnessed many cases of raising and falling various object-oriented frameworks, database wrappers etc.
+All these frameworks were created with the intention to struggle with limitations of RDBMS concept and suggest better approach, which would be more adequate for real life cases.